followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/3 Methods/defaultOptions(rule).md

 <!--/paramDescription1_field2-->

 <!--fullDescription-->
-The **defaultOptions** method is a static method supported by the widget class.
+**defaultOptions** is a static method that the widget class supports.
 The following code demonstrates how to specify default options for all instances of the **{WidgetName}** widget in an application executed on the desktop.

 ---
 #####jQuery